-Laint Vantura with () with align as us th

-Joint Venture with (with discount)
+Joint Venture withA/c Dr. (with discount)

 To, Bills Receivable A/c (with total)

-2. On purchase of goods: () () ()
+2. On purchase of goods:

 Joint Venture withA/c Dr. (with total)

 To, Cash/Bank A/c (with cash purchase)

 To, Supplier's A/c (with credit purchase)

 3. On making payment to supplier

 Supplier's A/c Dr. (with total)

 To, Cash/Bank/Bills Payable A/c (with payment made)

 To, Joint Venture withA/c (with discount received)

 4. On supply of goods out of own stock:

 Joint Venture withA/c Dr. (if supplies at cost)

 To, Purchases/Goods sent on Joint Venture A/c (if supplies at profit)

 5. On payment of expenses:

 Joint Venture withA/c Dr. (with total)

 To, Cash/Bank A/c (with cash expenses)

 To, Creditor's A/c (with outstanding expenses)

-6. On sale of goods: (man a constant of conferences,
+6. On sale of goods:

 Cash/Bank A/c Dr. (with cash sales)

 Customer's A/c Dr. (with credit sales)

 To, Joint Venture withA/c (with total)

 7. On receiving payment from a customer:

 Cash/Bank A/c Dr. (with the payment received)

 Joint Venture withA/c Dr. (discount allowed/bad debt)

 To, Customer's A/c (with the payment received)

 8. On taking away of unsold goods:

 Goods Sent on Joint Venture A/c Dr.

 To, Joint Venture withA/c

 9. On considering some commission/salary to the Co-Venturer:

 Joint Venture withA/c Dr.

 To, Commission/Salary A/c

 10. On recording the share of Profit/Loss:

 (a) When profit-

 Joint Venture withA/c Dr.

 To, Profit & Loss A/c

 (b) When loss-

 Profit & Loss A/c Dr.

 To, Joint Venture withA/c